-Which typeface (or font if you prefer it that way – moogk explains the difference) is the easiest to read, especially by less-accomplished readers?
+Which typeface (or font if you prefer it that way – moogk explains the difference) is the easiest to read, especially by

 I started this series of pages about font readability in 2004.
 I found I kept being told in a work context by those people who knew someone who was a world expert in these matters that such-and-such as font had to be used because it was the most readable, so I looked into it a bit.